How to Foam Roll Your IT Band for Knee and Hip Pain | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Roll the TFL and lateral quad, not just the mid-band.
-Fascia does not respond to rolling strokes the way muscle does.
+- &#10003;Roll the TFL and lateral quad, not just the IT band itself — these muscles are where the tension originates.

-To foam roll your IT band effectively, target the TFL (tensor fasciae latae) and lateral quad, not the band itself.
-These muscles generate the knee and hip tension the IT band gets blamed for.
+The IT band is dense connective tissue that resists compression far more than muscle does.
+Rolling it directly changes very little.
+The muscles that pull on it, especially the TFL (tensor fasciae latae) at the hip and the lateral quadriceps running alongside the band, are where the actual tension builds.
+Rolling those muscles relieves the lateral knee and hip pain that the IT band gets blamed for.
 Position the roller under your outer thigh just above the knee, prop yourself on one forearm with your top foot flat on the floor, and use slow 2-3 inch strokes toward your hip pocket.
 Hold any tender spots for 3-5 seconds, and work through three zones per side: mid-thigh, TFL at the hip crest, and the glute/TFL junction.

 ## Stop Rolling Just the Mid-Band